-Creutzfeldt-Jakob disease (CJD) is an infectious disease that causes the brain to degenerate.
-The hallmark of this brain disease is an inability to think clearly and take care of oneself.
-Over time, the disease causes an increasing difficulty with memory, personality changes, and dementia.
-CJD progresses rapidly and can be fatal.
+Creutzfeldt-Jakob Disease (CJD) is an infectious disease that causes the brain to degenerate.
+The hallmark of this disease is mental deterioration and involuntary muscle spasms.
+Over time, the disease causes growing problems along with memory, personality changes, and dementia.

 - confusion or disorientation